 - Deletions: This subfolder contains all items deleted from the Deleted Items folder.
 (In Outlook, a user can soft-delete an item by pressing Shift+Delete.)
 This subfolder is exposed to users through the Recover Deleted Items feature in Outlook and Outlook on the web.

 The folders indicated above will, by default, be migrated into a folder at the Destination, named "Deletions".
 Any mail items within these folders will be migrated.
 The non-email items will return an error in the MigrationWiz portal, but will not prevent the migration from completing.
 Typically there are only a few extra errors caused when performing Litigation Hold migrations (since most items in these folders are, in fact, email items) so the error count threshold will not need to be adjusted.

-Note: The migration process includes a folder discovery, plus it attempts to retrieve items from within each folder.
+The migration process includes a folder discovery, plus it attempts to retrieve items from within each folder.
 If the attempts fail, this folder will be excluded during the migration, so that the migration can continue.

 If you prefer to have the folders in the recoverable items mailbox migrated into their own corresponding folders at the Destination, and not migrated into a folder named "Deletions", you must add the Advanced Option (under the support section): OverrideRecoverableItemsFolderMapping="^SourceFolder->DestinationFolder" to your project before performing your migration.
-Note: KB005100 provides more information on how to add Advanced support options to your project.

 Here are the recommended step-by-step directions for performing a migration that includes mailboxes set for Litigation Hold:

 - Create a regular mailbox migration project, set the advanced options and submit mailboxes for migration.
 Follow directions under the migration guide for the appropriate scenario.
 All migration guides can be found in the MigrationWiz category of the BitTitan Help Center.